AridTag/d2rust/README.md

 ## d2rust

+### Purpose

+This project is being developed largely just so I can learn rust.
+There **will** be bad practices showcased here.
+Feel free to point out things that are not idiomatic.

 #### Current State

 Palette and dc6 images can be loaded and rendered.
 Though further work and testing needs to be done.